-Alison Kreger is a Clinical Assistant Professor at Wheeling Jesuit University.
+Alison Kreger is a Clinical Associate Professor at Wheeling Jesuit University.
 She received her Bachelor of Arts in psychology (focus on child psychology), Master of Science in Physical Therapy, and Doctorate of Physical Therapy at Wheeling Jesuit University.
 She is board certified by the American Physical Therapy Association in pediatrics.
 Dr. Kreger is also a certified KinesioTaping Practitioner.
 Her teaching focus is on pediatrics, assistive technology, and clinical science.

 Within the department, Dr. Kreger teaches physical therapy science and clinical science within primarily the second year of the curriculum, including pediatric content, assistive technology, casting/taping, and aquatic therapy.
 She also participates in the local and regional service learning programs, taking students to a local child care facility to look into typical child development and Camp Gizmo in Romney, WV, to work with families and children with disabilities.
 Dr. Kreger is active with research within the department, focusing on disability awareness, childhood obesity, alternative treatments for children, pediatric physical therapy and pediatric quality of life.